 - How it can affect the browsing experience of your site

 - How to minimise the effects of ad-blocking software on your revenue

-A 2015 study by Pagefair and Adobe revealed that more than 16% of US internet users use adblock software.
-Globally, ads worth $22 billion are blocked – comprising more than 14% of the worldwide online advertising budget.
-These numbers have grown by 41% compared to the previous months in 2014.
-The countries with the world’s highest adblock adoption are Germany (25%), Poland (35%) and Greece (37%).
+A 2015 study by PageFair and Adobe revealed over 16 per cent of US internet users use ad-block software.
+Globally, ads worth $22 billion are blocked – more than 14 per cent of the world’s online advertising budget.

-And these numbers are expected to rise: even today adblock adoption between 18-24 year old web users is more than 50% higher than for the average internet user.
-In general, the incidence of adblocking is inversely related with the users’ age.
-Moreover, top income earners also show a disproportionally high adoption that is, depending on the age group, 10 to 20 percent higher than on average (You can check your Google Analytics to see if your demographic overlaps with this data).
+Studies show the younger you are, the more likely you are to block ads.
+Moreover, top income earners also show a disproportionally high adoption of ad-block software that is, depending on the age group, 10 to 20 percent higher than on average (you can check your Google Analytics to see if your demographic overlaps with this data).

-The website Pubnation has looked at the 50 most-visited websites in the US according to comScore.
-11 out of 50 websites, such as Netflix or Wikipedia, do not rely on ads and were thus not further investigated.
-For the remaining 39 websites Pubnation checked, how they handled users with adblockers – and what systems they had potentially put in place to circumvent ad blocking.
+The website PubNation has looked at the 50 most-visited websites in the US according to comScore.
+11 out of 50 websites, such as Netflix or Wikipedia, do not rely on ads.

 - Standard ads

 Classic banner ads